Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 There are lots of free QR code apps to download, but your Mate 10 will be able to read QR codes without any of these.
 Here are the 2 ways to do that:

-- On the lock screen, swipe up from the bottom of screen.
+- Swipe up from the bottom of the lock screen.

-- Tap the Scan tool on the far right side.
+- Tap the HiVision button on the far right side.

 26. Show time and weather of two different cities